dmtroyer/intact/README.md

 # Nice to haves that I didn't get to

 * AJAX calls for processing and deleting of strings so that the page doesn't have to reload
-* Alerts to feedback user of any errors with sign in, sign up, or string processing by IronWorker

 # Author